phiphou/webpack-vue-demo/README.md

 If everything is ok, `node -v` should print your node version and `npm -v` should print NPM's one.
 Minimum requirements for this project are node >= `5.x.x` and NPM >= `3.x.x`.

-The, clone or fork this repo and run `npm install` to install the application.
+Then, clone or fork this repo and run `npm install` to install the application.

 ```bash
 $ git clone https://github.com/phiphou/webpack-vue-demo.git